mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ## Standard Audiences

-> Standard Audiences are a paid premium feature.
-Contact your mParticle representative if you're interested in using Standard Audiences.
+<aside>Standard Audiences are a paid premium feature.
+Contact your mParticle representative if you're interested in using Standard Audiences.</aside>

 mParticle’s new Standard Audiences feature lets you define and build audiences based on long-term historical data.
 Standard Audiences differ from Real-time Audiences, in a few key ways: